Rockingham (house): 1897 move

 The first move of the house was in 1897 to remove it from the Rocky Hill Quarry Company property in Rocky Hill.
 Kate McFarlane and Josephine Swann helped create the Washington Headquarters Association of Rocky Hill, which raised the money to purchase the structure and move it away from the quarry.
 In August 1897, the house was opened to the public.
 In 1935, ownership was turned over to the state of New Jersey.

 1956 move

-By 1956, the quarry had expanded and the house again was too close to active quarrying.
+By 1956, the quarry had expanded, and the house again was too close to active quarrying.
 Rockingham was moved a half mile eastward along County Route 518.

 2001 move

 The house made its final move in 2001.
-It now sits on a 27 acre lot on Kingston-Rocky Hill Road, adjacent to the Delaware and Raritan Canal, on the outskirts of Kingston.
+It sits on a 27 acre lot on Kingston-Rocky Hill Road, adjacent to the Delaware and Raritan Canal, on the outskirts of Kingston.
 The site reopened to the public in 2004 and is open year-round.